Category Archives: Minoxidil

 September 24, 2023

-Also of interest, a company named Rida Hair Research Institute (US) is selling its own Minoxidil booster spray product on Amazon (Edit: Now removed).
-The call it Mino Boost and it currently has an average rating of 4 out of 5 stars based on 62 reviews.
+Also of interest, a company named Rida Hair Research Institute (US) is selling its own Minoxidil booster spray product on Amazon (Edit: Now removed, but still available on Wal Mart).
+The call it Mino Boost and it currently has an average rating of 4 out of 5 stars based on 62 reviews (Edit: It has a perfect 5 out of 5 star rating on Wal Mart based on 169 reviews, but its hard to believe that these are all legit).
 They claim that it will make your topical Minoxidil treatment 7X more effective.
 The sale of this product began in February 2023 per Rida’s Instagram.

-Note that compounded Minoxidil Sulfate (MXS) based topical formulations are also available for medical use in some parts of the world, such as Brazil.
+Note that compounded Minoxidil Sulfate (MXS) based topical formulations are readily available for medical use in some parts of the world, such as Brazil.

 January 19, 2023